FabricMC/fabricmc.net/_posts/2025-10-31-obfuscation.md

 These Yarn names were created and determined by our community by analysing the code.
 (If you've seen things in the code named with the Intermediary numbers - those are things we didn't get around to naming in Yarn!)

 Since 2019, while the code of the game itself has still used the scrambled letters, Mojang has released their own official set of readable names, colloquially known as 'Mojmap', which are the names they themselves use when developing the game.
-This set of names was different to Yarn, and many developers embraced them, though some continued using Yarn names out of preference.
+This set of names was different from Yarn, and many developers embraced them, though some continued using Yarn names out of preference.
 Fabric has supported the option to use either set of names.

 ### What does it mean that obfuscation is being removed?